act-rules/act-rules.github.io/_rules/SC1-1-1-accessible-name-is-image-filename.md

 The rule applies to HTML `input type="image" `and `area` elements or any HTML element with the semantic role of `img` [exposed to assistive technologies](#exposed-to-assistive-technologies), where the [accessible name](#accessible-name) value exactly matches the filename specified in the `src` attribute.

-**Note**: URL query strings, case sensitivey, forward and trailing whitespace should be ignored.
-For example `src="/foo/bar.jpg?baz "` has a file name "bar.jpg".
+**Note**: URL query strings, case sensitivity, forward and trailing whitespace should be ignored.
+For example `src="/foo/bar.jpg?baz "` has a filename "bar.jpg".

 ### Expectation